MikroElektronika/mikrosdk_click_v2/clicks/fingerprint4/README.md

 err_t fingerprint4_wait_finger_not_present ( fingerprint4_t *ctx, uint32_t timeout );
 ```

-## Example Description

-> This example demonstrates the use of the Fingerprint 4 Click boards by registering 3 fingerprints and
-then waiting until a finger is detected on the sensor and identifying if the fingerprint matches one of
-those stored in the Flash storage.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and reads the sensor firmware version, then resets the sensor and removes all
 stored fingerprint templates.
 After that it registers 3 new fingerprint templates and stores them in the Flash storage.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */